Understanding Tulsa home prices

-Over time, the value of a home will go up and down.
-House values appreciate in the long term normally.
-But, of course, there is always a certain amount of risk in real estate.
+Real estate values are constantly moving up and down.
+Home values appreciate in the long term typically.
+But, of course, in real estate there is always a certain amount of risk.

-When your property appreciates you have a larger asset to borrow against, and you get a better profit when you sell.
-There are various reasons why property values in Tulsa change.
-So, how can you be sure what you're buying today will appreciate over time?
-Choosing a REALTOR® in Tulsa who can identify the factors that drive local prices is the most important factor.
+When your home appreciates you have a bigger asset to borrow against, and you get a bigger profit when you sell.
+But how can you be sure what you're purchasing now will appreciate over time?
+Property values in Tulsa rise and fall for different reasons.
+Choosing a REALTOR® in Tulsa who understands the factors that drive local prices is the most important aspect.

-Access to services - Proximity to work and schools also have a significant effect on many home buyers' choices.
-So those areas often appreciate, or hold their value, best.
+Access to services - Proximity to work and schools also have a significant influence on almost all home buyers' decisions.
+So those communities typically appreciate, or hold their value consistently, year to year.

 Recent home sales - What's the time on market?
 Are sellers having to discount much or offer concessions A lot of data can be retrieved from public records, but a good agent with access to the local MLS will usually provide a more complete picture.